Ten Great Peak District Walks

 The Peak District National Park is celebrating its 70th anniversary in 2021!
 Here, we celebrate the anniversary of its creation by sharing 10 fantastic local walks

 The Peak District National Park, which spreads across parts of the counties of Cheshire, Derbyshire, Staffordshire and Yorkshire, attracts millions of people each year.
 Some are drawn by its relaxing spa and market towns, some go for the country pubs, but the majority surely visit for the mix of dramatic moorland scenery and pretty valleys and gorges.
-With the national park about to turn 70 years old, here are 10 fantastic walks around some of the Peak District’s best spots.
+Here are 10 fantastic walks around some of the Peak District’s best spots.
 Why not try these out?

 Walk 1: Bakewell to Chatsworth